antoniomagherini99/FLOOD_group2/Logbooko&Planning.md

 - Apostolos (1h).
 Further edit on given data for easier implementation on workshop's given CNN python code.
 - Apostolos and David.
 Presentation of progress to the project's tutor and discussion about further explanation on workshop's given CNN python code.
 - Apostolos, David and Calro (6h).
 Finalization of given dataset edit.
 Implementation on workshop's given CNN python code.
 First draft CNN model (single step prediction).

+22/12/2023 - Anotonio and Lucas (6h)
+- Read literature to find a conv LSTM model that used pytorch on github
+- Looked through the git folders to see what had been accomplished by other members
+- Started implementing cnn model into git, not completed, work can be seen on a seperate branch
+- Worked on pre processing all the inputs and targets (including discharge) for all samples and time steps
+- Started working on encoding and decoding the csv files to reduce running time of processing the data